lprakashv/notes/leetcode-problems/others.markdown

 - Keep a tail and head as DLLnodes.
 - If size > capacity: tail = popTail; cache.remove(tail.key).

-## Q: Min intervals need to be removed to make non-overlapping intervals
+## Min intervals need to be removed to make non-overlapping intervals

 __Solution__ - Greedy with sorting